September 9, 2024

 To check that an organization has these two attributes, Hammer offers a comprehensive checklist.
 That way, you can evaluate the maturity level of your organization or a specific process for yourself.

-Furthermore, the PEMM maturity curve has four progressive stages:
+Furthermore, the PEMM maturity model has four progressive stages:

 • E1: There are unclear processes in the organization, and the leadership and teams are not fully aware of their importance.